basicavisual/whiterose/README.md

 Whiterose is a script that tells you the time out loud.
 It's inspired by the idea of Whiterose, the Mr. Robot character whose watch beeps every minute in order to manage time.

-> Mac OS has sort of this functionality, but I wanted this functionality on linux, hence the script.b
+> Mac OS has sort of this functionality, but I wanted this functionality on linux, hence the script.
 > - ali @ponentesincausa

-Dependencies:
+#### Dependencies:

 [GTTS](https://github.com/pndurette/gTTS)
 [mpg123](https://www.mpg123.de/download.shtml)